WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 applications using this particular architecture provide a claim update to include a hash pointer to the review being updated.
-This hash pointer is simply the hash of the claim being updated, and clients can compute this hash from the contents of the claim.
+This hash pointer is simply the hash of the claim being updated, and clients can compute this hash from the contents of the claim, before they publish an update.

 ### Verification Layer with Plugins